cmyager/Callouts/README.md

 ﻿# Callouts

-## Big TODOs
+## TODO: Feature

-* Logging: Add more debug logging in lots of places.
-It is currently commented out
+### Major

+* !raid command
 * DM Reports: Allow a user to request a raid report in a private channel.
 This worked in my old python version
 * Redo Create Event Page: make it pretty / add Event RSVP
 * Fix Roles: I need to figure out more of how this works before turning it on.

+### Minor

+* Web Login: Only complete web login if they are in a clan that they bot is in
+* callouts.db needs a permanent location (Startup.cs)
+* !restart command (Core.cs)
+* !about command (Core.cs)
+* Remove old accept buttons from DM event reminders (SendReminderCallback)
+* Rethink !stats command.
+It could probably be simplified and thus more extensible (Stats.cs)
+* Robust !help commands throughout
+* Clean channel for bot-commands and periodic task for it
+* add url button to the clan website in RequireBungieLink.cs

+## TODO: Bugs

 * Events Exception: Events Created by removed users while bot is offline causes it to crash
+* !stats command called without subcommand (Stats.cs)

+## TODO: QOL

 * Documentation/Comments throughout
-* !raid command
 * proper build/deploy steps to create/update DB and all that jazz

-## Small TODOs

-* Web Login: Only complete web login if they are in a clan that they bot is in
-* callouts.db needs a permanent location (Startup.cs)
+* Logging: Add more debug logging in lots of places.
+It is currently commented out
 * Add text to Index Page
-* Remove old accept buttons from DM event reminders (SendReminderCallback)
-* !about command (Core.cs)
-* !restart command (Core.cs)
-* !stats command called without subcommand (Stats.cs)
-* Rething !stats command.
-It could probably be simplified and thus more extensible (Stats.cs)
-* Robust help commands throughout
-* Clean channel command for bot-commands and periodic task for it
 * Rethink stats mapper class.
 It seems messy (BungieService.cs) Automapper?
 * Clean up BungieService unused functions and think if it can be done simpler.
 Extentions?
-* add url button to the clas website in RequireBungieLink.cs

 ## Possible TODOs